Private water supply registration and quality of supply

 A private water supply has to be registered with the local authority environmental health department.

-The quality of water from a private supply has to be tested regularly by the environmental health department if it serves over 50 people and/or provides a supply to a domestic setting where there is commercial or public activity.
+The quality of water from a private supply has to be tested regularly by the environmental health department if it serves over 50 people and/or provides a supply to a domestic setting where there is commercial or public activity, like a holiday let or village hall.
 A private water supply is unlikely to have been treated for public consumption in the same way as water provided by Scottish Water.

 There are two categories of private water supply.
 They are Type A and Type B. The names for these categories are under review but the current names are still being used.
 The testing requirements of each are a bit different and your responsibilities as a private water user are also different.
 If you have water from a private water supply that:

 - is used just by you and your family, the frequency of the testing is likely to be as often as required to make sure the quality is up to the standard set by law.
 You will have to request that it is tested by the local authority.
 This is classed as a Type B supply (legal note 1)